wences-sanchez/Knowledge-Base/pages/Introduction to Containers w%2F Docker, Kubernetes & OpenShift.md

 - ## Week 1
 	- ### Introduction to Containers
-		- A container is a
+		- A container is an executab
 		- ![image.png](../assets/image_1659713334665_0.png)
 	-
 	-